 Biggest Airport in Oregon: Portland International Airport Guide

-Terminal Layout and Gates
+Terminal Layout and Getting Around

-Airlines Serving PDX
+Airlines at PDX

-Major carriers serving Portland International Airport include:
+Other carriers serving Portland International:

 • Delta Air Lines